iclanzan/Backup/readme.txt

 == Changelog ==

+= 2.0.1 =
+* Fixed database dump not getting added to the backup archive in some circumstances.
+* Fixed not setting the time limit and chunk size when resuming uploads.
+* Fixed local backups not being deleted after a failed upload.
+* Fixed a bug in the GDocs class.
+* Now logging upload speeds.
+* Other minor bug fixes.

 = 2.0 =
 * Rewrote 95% of the plugin to make it more compatible with older PHP versions, more portable and cleaner.
 It now uses classes and functions already found in WordPress where possible.
 * Interrupted backup uploads to Google Drive will resume automatically on the next WordPress load.